 The cotton is sourced from India and is a non-GMO pesticide, and insecticide-free, the facility is Fair Trade certified and follows minimum wage compliance, and the workers are paid overtime.

-Conscious Step supports a specific cause with every sock or product they design, they also feature candles and sweatshirts.
+Conscious Step supports a specific cause with every sock or product they design, featuring candles and sweatshirts.
 They have 18 causes you can support through their products, such as providing disaster relief, restoring the ocean, fighting for equality, and empowering women.

 What To Look For When Shopping for Ethical kids clothing?

-Thrifting items still remain one of the most sustainable methods of shopping, especially with how fast kids grow out of things.
+Thrifting items remain one of the most sustainable shopping methods, especially with how fast kids grow out of things.

 But there is nothing wrong with wanting to buy something new or gifting something new.
-Remember that how you care for your garments also plays a significant impact on their lifespan, washing your children’s clothes in natural laundry detergent or natural baby detergent will keep the fibers from stretching.
+Remember that how you care for your garments also significantly impacts their lifespan.
+Washing your children’s clothes in natural laundry detergent or natural baby detergent will keep the fibers from stretching.
 Here’s how to shop for kid’s clothing:

 What kind of fabric and materials are used?